 Protected health information (“PHI”) is information, including demographic data that relates to an individual’s past, present or future physical or mental health or condition, the provision of health care to an individual, or the past, present or future payment for the provision of health care to an individual, and identifies the individual.

-In fulfilling the various functions and missions of Madison County (the “County”), certain County departments come into possession of, use and disclose PHI.
+In fulfilling the various functions and missions of Madison County, certain County departments come into possession of, use and disclose PHI.
 The County is committed to compliance with all applicable laws and regulations including, but not limited to, the HIPAA Rules.
-On December 17, 2020, the Madison County Board of Supervisors approved the Madison County HIPAA/HITECH Compliance Policies and Procedures Manual that is effective January 1, 2021.
+The County maintains privacy policies and procedures, a copy of which can be found below.
+Additionally, copies of our Notice of Privacy Practices can be found to the left.